kalinr/kalins-pdf-creation-station/readme.txt

 = 4.2.2 =
 * tool and admin pages are now correctly loading JavaScript and CSS files on sites using https

+= 4.2.3 =
+* added menu_order to the tool page post list so you can easily order pages the same as you have in your menus.

 == Upgrade Notice ==

 = 0.7 =